D4nc3r1/mawacoin/README.md

 Mawacoin [MAW] is an anonymous, untraceable, energy efficient, Proof-of-Work (New Tribus Algorithm) and Proof-of-Stake cryptocurrency.

 80,000,000 MAW will be created in about 3 years during the PoW phase.
-Denarius has a 10% Premine of 8,000,000 MAW for bounties, distribution, and marketing.
+Mawacoin has a 10% Premine of 8,000,000 MAW for bounties, distribution, and marketing.
 Specifications

     Total number of coins: 80,000,000 MAW